 How to Sterilize Mason Jars Like a Pro

 Who doesn’t love a Mason jar?
-They fit perfectly with vintage decor and they can be used for everything from canning tomatoes from your garden to displaying your favorite bouquet to sipping iced tea on the porch on a summer night.
-Whether you’re a DIY-er who wants to start making jam, a pro housekeeper looking to sterilize jars for a client, or wondering whether Mason jar sterilization is a job you should hire someone to do, we’ve created this guide to help you understand the entire process.
+They suit vintage decor and do everything from canning garden tomatoes to holding a bouquet to serving iced tea on a summer porch.
+Whether you’re a DIYer starting on jam, a pro housekeeper sterilizing jars for a client, or just wondering whether this is a job to hand off, this guide walks through the whole process.

-The Mason jar was invented by a man named John Landis Mason back in 1858.
-The jars were designed to be used in canning and were first manufactured by the Ball Corporation starting in 1884.
-Since then, Ball Mason jars have become more than a practical solution for canning.
-They’re a genuine design phenomenon.
+The Mason jar was invented by John Landis Mason in 1858.
+Designed for canning, it was later produced in huge numbers by the Ball Corporation.
+Since then, Ball Mason jars have become more than a practical canning tool — they’re a genuine design phenomenon.

-The Mason jar’s most revolutionary feature was its airtight seal, which took the danger out of preserving food.
-It was the first resealable glass jar.
+The jar’s most revolutionary feature was its airtight seal, the first resealable glass jar, which took the danger out of preserving food.

-Today, Mason jars are still used to preserve food, but they’ve also become popular as a home decor item.
-They come in an array of colors and sizes.
+Today, Mason jars are still used to preserve food, but they’ve also become a popular home decor item, available in an array of colors and sizes.

-You won’t need much in the way of supplies or cleaning products to sterilize your Mason jars to make them safe for canning.
+You won’t need much in the way of supplies or cleaning products to sterilize Mason jars for canning.

 Equipment